Cloud Data Security Challenges, Part 1: Gaining Visibility

 image_pdfimage_print

-There’s a good reason cloud security has become the fastest-growing segment of the security market: Companies are realizing that their data isn’t necessarily secure just because it’s in the cloud and behind the shield of a major hyperscaler/cloud provider.
+There’s a good reason the cloud security market is poised to reach $15.2 billion by 2031: Companies are realizing that their data isn’t necessarily secure just because it’s in the cloud and behind the shield of a major hyperscaler or cloud provider.

 People (and companies) tend to think of the cloud as secure because the data is backed up and because most of the major cloud providers follow best practices in data protection, such as redundancy.
-But, if the relatively recent high-profile string of cloud security breaches is any indicator, this is far from true.
+But if the relatively recent history has anything to teach us, this is far from true.

 In this three-part blog series, we’ll explore the three main challenges companies face around cloud security—visibility, complexity, and governance—and what they can do to alleviate most of the pain points from these challenges.